 New and returning MTSU student veterans and their families attended a “newcomers briefing” provided by the Charlie and Hazel Daniels Veterans and Military Family Center.

-The briefing was a veterans’ orientation for them and their families, enabling them to find campus resources, said Dr. Hilary Miller, center director.
+The briefing was an orientation for the veterans and their families, enabling them to find campus resources, said Dr. Hilary Miller, center director.

 Miller and her staff were targeting new-to-MTSU student veterans and family members, but all student vets and their families were welcome, she said.